elliebartling/portfolio-2/content/work/pacific-legal-foundation.md

 ## **People just want to know what you expect**

-One surprising insight we found during the initial interviews that that even really enthusiastic donors frequently didn’t know how much they were expected to donate — and that this was a surprisingly big barrier to donating at all.
+One surprising insight we found during the initial interviews was that even really enthusiastic donors frequently didn’t know how much they were expected to donate — and that this was a surprisingly big barrier to donating at all.
 Once someone had decided to donate, we heard over and over that feelings of shame or confusion about donating the wrong amount (specifically, less than the expected amount) prevented a handful of users from donating at all.
 We saw this as a huge opportunity to help the organization and enthusiastic donors communicate with each other better, and would hopefully improve conversion rates.

 ![](https://www.notion.so/file/https%3A%2F%2Fs3-us-west-2.amazonaws.com%2Fsecure.notion-static.com%2F6f7e41ce-d34d-4625-b5cb-d24dc084cfba%2FIMG_6583.JPG)